umcconnell/umcconnell.github.io/src/posts/2021-03-13-fibonacci-rust.md

     - fibonacci
 ---

-You've probably alread heard of the Fibonacci sequence.
+You've probably already heard of the Fibonacci sequence.
 It is a sequence of numbers named after the mathematician
 [Leonardo of Pisa](https://en.wikipedia.org/wiki/Fibonacci), that's generated using a simple rule, yet pops up in many unexpected places in math and nature,